Learning incomplete factorization preconditioners for GMRES: Implementation details

 \subsection{Dataset}

-Our goal with the provided dataset is not solving a real-world problem.
+Our goal with the provided dataset is not to solve a real-world problem.
 Rather, we focus on a highly ill-conditioned synthetic dataset which allows us to systematically test the different loss functions derived.
 For the problem scale used, direct methods are much superior compared to the shown results.

 \myparagraph{Poisson problem} The Poisson equation is an elliptic partial differential equation (PDE) and one of the most fundamental problems in numerical computational science \cite{langtangen2016solving}.
 The general form of the Poisson equation is given by:\looseness=-1